 - Be careful when brushing your teeth in the days immediately post-surgery.

-How to keep your mouth clean after wisdom teeth removal
+How do I keep my mouth clean after wisdom teeth removal?

 After your surgery, you should rinse your mouth at least 5-6 times a day, especially after eating.
 Use a cup of warm water mixed with a teaspoon of salt.